Biodiversity Initiatives

 When constructing warehouses and real estate facilities, we comply with environmental assessments based on legal requirements.

-In line with our policy of promoting the purchase and use of environmentally friendly products, conserving and making effective use of resources, and reducing waste, we are promoting paperless operations and the use of FSC-certified paper for copy paper throughout the company.
-We strive to minimize the impact of paper resource use through such initiatives as avoiding the impact on biodiversity by switching to paperless operations, promoting the use of sustainable forest resources through the use of FSC-certified paper (mitigation of impact), and participating in afforestation activities to restore and conserve forests.
+In line with our policy of promoting the purchase and use of environmentally friendly products, conserving and making effective use of resources, and reducing waste, we are promoting paperless operations and the use of certified paper, such as FSC-certified paper, throughout the company.
+We strive to minimize the impact of paper resource use through such initiatives as avoiding the impact on biodiversity by switching to paperless operations —including digitizing forms and internal documents and introducing electronic approval workflows (impact avoidance)— promoting the use of sustainable forest resources through the use of FSC certified and other certified paper (mitigation of impact), and participating in afforestation activities to restore and conserve forests as well as conducting our own satoyama forest maintenance activities (impact offset).
+We manage these initiatives using the utilization rate of certified paper as a key performance indicator, and progress is reported to the Sustainability Committee and the Board of Directors.

 Plastic Emission Reduction and Recycling Initiatives